 Customizing B2B Credit Card Surcharging

 If you’ve decided you want to surcharge, you may then ask: How should I do it?
-In this article, we’ll highlight how customizing your surcharging benefits your customers, you, and your team.
+In this blog post, we’ll highlight how customizing your surcharging benefits your customers, you, and your team.

 Surcharging effectively makes your credit card fees zero and raises your margins substantially.
 However, surcharging is not a one-size-fits-all strategy.
 It’s not all-or-none either.
 It differs by business and industry; by product and customer type.
 The most successful surcharge programs factor in your payment channels, your customer types, and how you sell your products/services.